phd20/phd20.github.io/_posts/2022-11-07-introducing-discord-share-for-obsidian.md

 ---

+{: .box-note}
-> 💁 I am not associated with Obsidian or Discord.
+**Note:** I am not associated with Obsidian or Discord.
 This is purely a passion project using the tools they make available.

 If you'd like to support this effort, consider subscribing below or buying me a coffee: